 “What’s mine?”
 I asked.

-I looked up at him and asked him what colour his hair was.
+I looked up at him as he smiled back down at me and asked what colour his hair was.

-“Mine is chocolate blonde,” he said as he smiled and winked.
+“Mine is chocolate blonde,” he said with a wink.
 I remember laughing so hard, I had hiccups for hours.

 The combination of my wonderfully French father with his carefree passion and humour, together with my fiery Gaelic mother, was the perfect recipe for a life, if not harmonious and smooth, then certainly interesting and unpredictable.
 Each of them had Celtic ancestors and were therefore dramatic, as well as romantic, people.
 Celts have often been dreamers who looked beyond the daily cycle of drudgery to a world of infinite possibilities.
 The outward expression of this resilient optimism is a love of beautiful things, as well as music and stories in which men were strong and brave but were enthralled by women whose passions defied convention.